NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/SQL injection/Overview of SQL injection attack detection techniques.md

 Web applications are the most vulnerable to SQLIA attacks and other security threats of other applications.
 SQLIA threats is in the ==top three== web application security risks.

-The advancement of the automated injection technology leads to frequent SQLIA incidents SQLIA detection techniques have improved with the development of big data, AI and cloud computing technologies, but no clear review or classification has been proposed yet.
+The advancement of the automated injection technology leads to frequent SQLIA incidents.

+SQLIA detection techniques have improved with the development of big data, AI and cloud computing technologies, but no clear review or classification has been proposed yet:
 - Many review papers on SQLIA detection lack organization or differentiation by role or method.
 - The reviews often present lists of tools or techniques without a clear framework or point of view
 - This lack of structure makes it hard to visualize the current state and progress in SQLIA detection research